michaellofton/Flixster/README.md

     - [X] Introduced padding to the detail activity for a selected movie.
     - [X] Changed the rating system to use 5 stars to be more user friendly.
     - [X] Added shared element activity transition with the title and movie overview between activities.
+    - [X] Increased the visibility of the ratingBar (the stars) by giving it a grey background.

 ### App Walkthough GIF